 Our Condensed Consolidated Financial Statements are denominated in U.S. dollars.
 Accordingly, changes in exchange rates between the applicable foreign currency and the U.S. dollar will affect the translation of each foreign subsidiary's financial results into U.S. dollars for purposes of reporting our consolidated financial results.
 We include translation gains and losses in accumulated other comprehensive loss in the stockholders' equity section of our Condensed Consolidated Balance Sheets.
-To date, such cumulative currency translation adjustments have not been significant to our consolidated financial position.

 Our comprehensive loss consists of our net loss plus our foreign currency translation gains and losses and unrealized gains and losses on available-for-sale securities.
-There were no significant reclassifications out of accumulated other comprehensive loss to the statements of operations during the three months ended March 31, 2023 and 2022.
+There were no significant reclassifications out of accumulated other comprehensive income (loss) to the statements of operations during the three months ended March 31, 2024 and 2023.

 The accompanying Condensed Consolidated Financial Statements are unaudited.
-The Condensed Consolidated Balance Sheet data as of December 31, 2022 was derived from the audited consolidated financial statements which are included in our Annual Report on Form 10-K for the year ended December 31, 2022 filed with the SEC on February 28, 2023.
+The Condensed Consolidated Balance Sheet data as of December 31, 2023 was derived from the audited consolidated financial statements which are included in our Annual Report on Form 10-K for the year ended December 31, 2023 filed with the SEC on March 5, 2024.
 The information included in this Quarterly Report on Form 10-Q should be read in conjunction with the consolidated financial statements and the accompanying notes to those financial statements.